rero/rero-ils/README.rst

 the future needs of its partners and customers.

-Using the same legacy commercial ILS and interested by the project for its own needs, the `UCLouvain libraries`_ are contributing to the development of RERO ILS, and are well integrated into the RERO SCRUM processes.
+Using the same legacy commercial ILS and interested by the project for its own needs, the libraries of `UCLouvain`_, `UNamur`_ and `U.Saint-Louis Brussels`_ are contributing to the development of RERO ILS, and are well integrated into the RERO SCRUM processes.

 RERO ILS is based on a development framework for information systems such as library management (ILS), institutional repositories, digital libraries and